drevops/mariadb-drupal-data/README.md

 # MariaDB Database data container
-Allows to capture data as a Docker layer.
+Allows capturing database data as a Docker layer.

 [![CircleCI](https://circleci.com/gh/drevops/mariadb-drupal-data.svg?style=svg)](https://circleci.com/gh/drevops/mariadb-drupal-data)

 ## How it works
-Usually, MariaDB uses data directory specified as a Docker volume that is mounted onto host: this allows to retain data after container restarts.
+Usually, MariaDB uses data directory specified as a Docker volume that is mounted onto host: this allows retaining data after container restarts.

 The MariaDB image in this project uses custom location `/usr/lib/db-data` (not a Docker volume) to store expanded database files.
 These files then can be